 Signs You Need Fire Extinguisher Replacement:

 If you notice any of the following signs, be sure to replace the fire extinguisher as soon as possible.
 Reliable, working fire extinguishers are vital to fire safety in your business.
+If there is damage, fire extinguisher recharging is not an option.

 Why You Must Replace Fire Extinguishers With Missing Inspection Tags?